 Los Angeles is the world’s largest creative hub.
-Its creative economy employs nearly 429,400 people.
-A 2019 report from the U.S. Bureau of Labor Statistics also shows that jobs in the construction, education, health services, leisure and hospitality, and professional and business services are also on the rise
+Its creative employment base has over 160,000 people.
+Additionally, a 2020 report from the U.S. Bureau of Labor Statistics also shows that jobs in the construction, education, health services, leisure and hospitality, and professional and business services are also on the rise.

 Job seekers can also note that the greater L.A. metro area is home to 28 Fortune 500 companies.

 What do I need to know about education in Los Angeles?

 Los Angeles Unified School District (LAUSD) is the second-largest public school system in the nation, teaching more than 600,000 students from kindergarten to high school.
 LAUSD also offers more than 2,400 comprehensive arts programs district-wide for grades K-12.

 With most schools in LAUSD, your address determines which school your child will attend.
 However, LAUSD does offer application and lottery opportunities for magnets, charters, and other programs.
 But local parents and teachers know that navigating LAUSD outside of your local school can be a whole system unto itself.

 Due to COVID-19, Los Angeles schools will be virtual during the fall semester.
 The LAUSD plans to reevaluate this plan for the spring semester when the time gets closer.